 Deploying Box as the content layer in Slack is a three-part process in the Admin Console, followed by a manual enablement required by Slack:

-- Entering the Slack Organization and/or Workspace ID or IDs in the Box for Slack app configuration
+- Entering the Slack Organization or Workspace ID or IDs in the Box for Slack app configuration.

-- Ensuring the latest version of Box for Slack is installed in your Slack Organizations and/or Workspaces
+- Ensuring the latest version of Box for Slack is installed in your Slack Organizations or Workspaces.

 To enter the Slack Organization ID in the Box for Slack integration